Lizzy

 The Final Roar

 After countless safaris, here’s the truth: It’s not about which is better – it’s about what story you want to tell.
-Safari parks write the story for you.
+National parks write the story for you.
 Game reserves let you write your own.
 Both are incredible; they just speak to different parts of our wild hearts.
-And sometimes, the wildest adventure is simply choosing which one calls to yours.

 Leave a Comment